Are you fond of how different embroidery works?

-In this blog, you will learn the various ways of using these wonderful embroidery threads are.
+In this blog, you will learn the various ways of using the wonderful Eri silk threads for embroidery.

 Our natural hand-dyed embroidery thread is tightly twisted, has a beautiful texture, and behaves like Perle cotton.
 It is a 2-ply thread that results in giving your project a textured effect.

-Our unique Eri silk embroidery threads combo of 11 colors are hand-dyed using plant-based ingredients.
+Our unique Eri silk embroidery thread kit consists of 11 colors, that are hand-dyed using plant-based ingredients.

 These beautiful embroidery threads are S-twisted and work great on a rustic middleweight fabric or light, thin fabric.

-Using our 2-ply embroidery thread combo, you can create a lovely, uniform finish for your designs.
-These threads are suitable for cross stitch, freestyle embroidery, needlepoint, etc.
+Using our 2-ply Eri silk embroidery threads, you can create lovely, uniform finish for your hand embroidery designs.
+These silk threads are suitable for cross stitch, freestyle embroidery, needlepoint, etc.

-With no further or due, let me tell you what the uses of embroidery threads are:
+With no further ado, let me tell you what the uses of embroidery threads are: